The basics

 12, 1390, 2361250

-By default, each hydro unit has a single ground land cover.
+By default, each hydro unit has a single open land cover.
 Catchments

 with glaciers or other distinct surface types require multiple land covers.